Terms and Conditions

 - List car seats or baby products that are recalled, non-compliant with safety standards, involved in accidents, or fail to meet requirements in Section 9.4

-- Falsify or tamper with odometer readings (criminal offense under Australian law)
+- Falsify or tamper with odometer readings (a criminal offence in most jurisdictions)

 - Misrepresent vehicle accident history, flood damage, or write-off status